Particular/docs.particular.net/nservicebus/wcf/index.md

 #### The Response message

-This feature leverages the message Reply mechanism of the bus and hence the response need to be a message.
+This feature leverages the message Reply mechanism of the bus and hence the response needs to be a message.

 snippet: WcfCallbackResponseMessage